 Kalaphurka is a soup that is usually eaten for breakfast.
-You will have a hard time finding it in restaurants after 11am.
+You will have a hard time finding it in restaurants after 11 am.
 The soup consists of potatoes, corn, meat and lots of chillies and is kept warm by a hot volcanic stone that is dropped into it just before it gets served.
 When we got it, the soup was boiling.
 It was delicious!

-Finding Kalaphurka in Potosi is surprisingly hard.
-Your best bet is to go towards the cementerio, where you will find restaurants that serve the dish.
+Finding Kalaphurka in Potosi is surprisingly hard despite it being the city’s most iconic dish.
+Your best bet is to go towards the cemetery, where you will find restaurants that serve the dish.

 #4 Visit the Casa de la Moneda

 The Casa de la Moneda, the national mint of Bolivia, is where the silver from the mountains was processed and pressed into silver coins.
-These days, it serves as a museum, a reminder of a time when Potosi was one of the richest cities in the world.
+These days, it serves as a museum, a reminder of a time when Potosi was one of the wealthiest cities in the world.

-We took the tour in Spanish but still only saw half of it because they made us join one that was already halfway through.
-My advice would be to arrive shortly after it opens to make sure the same thing doesn’t happen to you.
+We took the tour in Spanish but still only saw half of it because they made us join one that was already halfway done.
+My advice would be to arrive shortly after it opens to ensure the same thing doesn’t happen to you.

 #5 Visit the Orden Santa Teresa

 The monastery of Santa Teresa can only be visited on guided tours.
 It is well worth visiting, even if you do not speak Spanish (you can find English explanations inside most rooms).

-Back then, being a camelite nun was an honour and the girl’s family had to pay an admittance fee of what would today be 100.000$.
+Back then, being a Carmelite nun was an honour, and the girl’s family had to pay an admittance fee of what would today be equivalent to 100.000$.
 In exchange, the girl would spend her life behind the walls of the monastery, never getting out – even when they died, the nuns were buried inside the building.

 #6 Visit some of Potosi’s many churches

 Some, like San Lorenzo, also function as museums and can be visited every day.
-Others only open for mass.
+Others are only open for mass.